 This first tip might seem very obvious, however, we cannot stress this enough: If you are not confident in why you deserve a raise, why should your employer be?

-Use an unrounded numbers
+Use exact numbers

 If you use a very specific number, let’s say 4.570 – this makes it seem like you really researched your market value and put a significant amount of time into calculating this raise.
 This underlines your confidence, with numerics.

-This one should really go without saying: An employer will not give you a raise just because you want it.
+This should really go without saying: An employer will not give you a raise just because you want it.
 Bring details and specifics that prove that you are adding value to the company and that you are not easily replaceable.
 To really support your arguments prepare numerics.

 Ask after you achieved something outstanding